Svetlioo/work-buddy-server/README.md

 The application systematically analyzes collaborations between every pair of employees, exploring connections such as employee IDs 101 and 102, 101 and 103, 102 and 103, and so on.
 The primary focus remains on finding the longest collaborating pair of employees, emphasizing the uniqueness of the days they have worked together across these projects.

+The algorithm needs to ensure that only distinct days contribute to the overall count of collaboration days.
+It examines project timelines to identify potential overlaps, verifies whether employees are simultaneously engaged in multiple projects, and takes into account instances where employees initiate, pause, and then resume their contributions to a project.

 For each identified pair, the application provides detailed information about the collaborations, including projectID, duration, dateFrom and dateTo.
 This output format captures the exact details of the projects where the pair has collaborated.

 The application also allows to create, read, update and delete employees.